-As at 30 June 2018, the Bank had 87 branches and pay offices and 579 automated teller machines ("ATMs") in the UAE, with the majority in Abu Dhabi and Dubai.
-Additionally, the Bank had 37 branches, five subsidiaries, three representative offices and one joint venture internationally as at 30 June 2018.
+As at 31 March 2019, the Bank had 69 branches and pay offices, 10 cash offices and a network of 568 automated teller machines ("ATMs") in the UAE, with the majority in Abu Dhabi and Dubai.
+Additionally, as at 31 March 2019, the Bank had a strong international presence across five continents through its subsidiaries or affiliate entities and its branches and representative offices.
 The Bank also offers services to individuals and corporate customers through a diverse range of alternate distribution channels including its internet banking, phone and SMS banking systems and through the Group's mobile apps.